 There are various types of UI depending on the cause:

 Urine leaks when someone exercises, coughs, laughs, lift heavy objects, during other bodily movements that exert pressure on the bladder.
 This happens to be the most common type of urinary leaking in women.
 It often results from physical changes during menopause, pregnancy, and childbirth.

 Also known as “overactive bladder,” leakage happens when a strong, sudden urge to urinate occurs.
 It may occur when you least expect it, especially after drinking water, during sleep, or when you touch running water.

 This type of incontinence occurs in people who have problems with moving, thinking, or speaking that keeps them from accessing a washroom.
-Examples include people with Alzheimer’s disease or patients in wheelchairs who don’t get to toilet in time.
+Examples include people with Alzheimer’s disease or patients in wheelchairs who don’t get to the toilet in time.

-Occurs when more than 2 types of incontinence strike simultaneously.
+This occurs when more than 2 types of incontinence strike simultaneously.